paulscherrerinstitute/sf_daq_buffer/jf-live-writer/README.md

 messages, etc.) the writer will ignore the received message.
 An operational state can be restored by sending a **op\_code = 2** message.

+Images are written only when op_code = 0, meaning that the start and stop message are not used for writing data.
+This allows to send the stop message in case we need to reset the writer status at any point.

 #### ImageMetadata
 This comes from jf_assembler without modifications for a particular image.